mandeepsmotra/Apache-Server-Performance/README.md

 Hoping that it will be short-out within 1 week.

-For more info pls get in touch on email @t bestornet dot com
+For more info pls get in touch on email @t bestonrent dot com

 mandeep singh